lamaprogramer/TiktokDL/README.md

 - Open said folder in your terminal and run the python file

+## Output

 - Your favorited videos, as well as metadata such as title, like count, favorite count, etc. will now be saved into a `downloads` folder in the same directory.

+- Each video will have its own folder that pairs it with its metadata file.